izogain/delta/README.md

 delta
 =====

-Flow's continuous delivery management console.
+Flow's continuous delivery management system.

 Delta does continuous delivery using the following SAAS providers: